ogallagher/Formal-iOS-Swift-Game/README.md

 - [ ] Perhaps add in fps limiter (like in MultTest)?
 - [x] Level: 2PI, 2SI, spikes
 - [x] Add increased friction when touching ground
-- [ ] Add switch to enable rotating gravity
+- [ ] Add switch to enable rotating gravity?
+I haven't made a level with this yet, though.
 - [x] Add turrets that shoot little red triangles
 - [x] Add bullet class, a subclass of RigidPolygon to be shot from turrets
 - [x] Add shrapnel class, which just ejects from a given point
-- [ ] Add islands that slide with another dock island
+- [x] Add islands that slide with another dock island
-- [ ] Change movement to not move in relation to touched sliding ground (if ground slides, add ground velocity to player.velocity)
+- [ ] Change movement to not move in relation to touched sliding ground (if ground slides, add island.velocity to player.velocity)
 - [ ] Levels that "connect" to each other...?
-- [x] Level: guillotine, no gravity rotation
+- [x] Level: guillotine
 - [ ] Level: boat
-- [ ] Level: hatch
+- [x] Level: hatch
-- [x] Level: static obstacle course
+- [x] Level: telescope
 - [x] Level: bridge
 - [ ] Level: train
 - [ ] Level: shell